 Dogs and other pets are not allowed onsite.
 Guide dogs are exempt from this.

-Serpentine Falls is a big open space and is not fenced.
+Serpentine Falls is a big, open space and is not fenced.
 There is an open body of water (Serpentine Falls), with no lifeguard on duty.

 In summer, and on the weekends, the park can quickly reach capacity.
 It is recommended that you arrive before 10:00am.